 - Non-abrasive sponges

-- Stainless steel cleaner
+- Stainless steel cleaner or stainless steel scratch remover

 - Baking soda